eridien/vscode-git-poison/README.md

 - *View Previous Pill*: Jump to the previous pill and show it.
 Default key is *ctrl-alt(*.

 - *Override Commit Blocking*: This command lets you commit pills without blocking for 30 seconds.
 This might be useful for temporary commits of a development branch.
-Default key is *ctrl-alt--*.
+Default key is *ctrl-alt--* (minus sign).

 - *Incremental Refresh*: Rebuild index of changed files.
 This should never be needed.
 There is no default key.